nich-mctishe/node-lightweight-api/README.md

 ## Controllers

 the controllers will run the functionality and their default location can be reset from locations.controllers in the config. postinstall provides a clean place to store them along with their affiliated helpers and services.
 The controller locatio will need to be updated in the config when you do that.

+Please note, that the reference to the controller must be set as relative to the package in the node_modules folder